-- Anyone 25 years of age or over and currently in receipt of Jobseekers Allowance (JA), Jobseekers Benefit (JB) or One-Parent Family Payment (OFP) for 12 months or more. - Anyone 25 years of age or over in receipt of either Widows/Widowers pension (Contributory or Non-Contributory), Farm Assist or Deserted Wife's Benefit for 12 months or more. - Time spent in receipt of Basic Supplementary Welfare Allowance (SWA-BASI) can also count towards the 12-month period provided the person is currently in receipt of one of the above listed payments (i.e. no breaks between payments). - Anyone 18 years or over who is currently in receipt of any of the following payments from the Department of Social Protection (DSP) - Disability Allowance - Blind Pension - Invalidity Pension - Illness Benefit for 6 months or more - All Refugees (Convention and Programme) aged 18 years and over, as authenticated by the Department of Justice and Equality (i.e. Green Card or Garda Registration Certificate with Stamp 4) without the requisite number of weeks in receipt of payments from the DSP. - Travellers 18 years or over, unemployed and in receipt of JA/JB for any period, or OFP for one year or more. - Persons aged 18 years or over based on evidence of an appropriate referral in the context of the National Rehabilitation Framework protocols. - Ex-offenders aged 18 years or over and referred by the following agencies: the Probation Service; IASIO's Services the Linkage Service, the Gate Service and Resettlement Service; and the Irish Prison Service.
-Also, Exoffenders aged 18 and over and not referred by these Services and in receipt of Jobseekers Allowance or Jobseekers Benefit for a period of one year or more.
-Time spent as a prisoner is regarded as reckonable when considering duration unemployed.
-In addition, prisoners released on Temporary Release are considered eligible for application. - Persons aged 18 years or over inhabiting the off-shore islands that are currently in receipt of a CE qualifying payment for 6 months or more.
+- Anyone 21 years of age or over and currently in receipt of Jobseeker's Allowance (JA), Jobseeker's Benefit (JB) or One-Parent Family Payment (OFP) for 12 months or more. - Anyone 21 years of age or over in receipt of either Widows/Widowers pension (Contributory or Non-Contributory), Farm Assist or Deserted Wife's Benefit for 12 months or more. - Time spent in receipt of Basic Supplementary Welfare Allowance (SWA-BASI) can also count towards the 12-month period provided the person is currently in receipt of one of the above listed payments (i.e. no breaks between payments). - Anyone 18 years or over who is currently in receipt of any of the following payments from the Department of Employment Affairs and Social Protection (DEASP) - Disability Allowance Invalidity Pension - Blind Pension Illness Benefit for 6 months or more - All Refugees (Convention and Programme) aged 18 years and over, as authenticated by the Department of Justice and Equality (i.e. Green Card or Garda Registration Certificate with Stamp 4) without the requisite number of weeks in receipt of payments from the DEASP. - Travellers 18 years or over, unemployed and in receipt of JA/JB for any period, or OFP for one year or more. - Persons aged 18 years or over based on evidence of an appropriate referral in the context of the National Rehabilitation Framework protocols. - Ex-offenders aged 18 years or over and referred by the following agencies: the Probation Service; IASIO's Services the Linkage Service, the Gate Service and Resettlement Service; and the Irish Prison Service.
+Also, Ex-offenders aged 18 and over and not referred by these Services and in receipt of Jobseeker's Allowance or Jobseeker's Benefit for a period of one year or more.
+Time spent as a prisoner is regarded as reckonable when considering periods of unemployment.
+In addition, prisoners released on Temporary Release are considered eligible for application.

-Persons aged 25 years or over who were in receipt of Carer's Allowance, but caring responsibilities must have ceased and the person must currently be in receipt of Jobseekers Allowance, Jobseekers Benefit or One-Parent Family Payment for a combined total of 12 months or more.
+- Persons aged 18 years or over inhabiting the off-shore islands that are currently in receipt of a CE-qualifying payment for 6 months or more. - Persons aged 21 years or over who were in receipt of Carer's Allowance, but caring responsibilities must have ceased and the person must currently be in receipt of Jobseeker's Allowance, Jobseeker's Benefit or One-Parent Family Payment for a combined total of 12 months or more.